 Based on these responses (and noting both questions in the 60-day ballot exceeded the required majority threshold), IEEE 802 believes there is no reason for the approval process for fast tracking of IEEE Std 802.11ax-2021 under the ISO/IEEE SA PSDO agreement not to proceed as normal.
 The next step in the approval process is an FDIS ballot.

 IEEE 802 further notes that IEEE Std 802.11ax-2021 was approved as an IEEE standard in February 2021 and published in May 2021.
 Products based on draft versions of the standard have been available in various markets since early 2019 and have been certified by the Wi-Fi Alliance since August 2019.
 IEEE 802 is not aware of any actions by the authors of the three negative Letters of Assurance that further assertions they have any relevant or valid Essential Patent Claims in relation to IEEE Std 802.11ax-2021.
-If ISO is concerned about the possibility that the three companies might have valid Essential Patent Claims relevant to IEEE Std 802.11ax-2021 then one possibility to resolve any concerns is for ISO to invite the three companies to make an IPR declaration under ISO policies.
+If ISO is concerned about the possibility that the three companies might have valid Essential Patent Claims relevant to IEEE Std 802.11ax-2021 then one possibility to resolve any concerns is for ISO to invite the three companies to make an IPR declaration under ISO’s IPR policies.
 This invitation could be sent in parallel to the FDIS ballot.
 Of course, whether or when ISO wants to issue such an invitation is a decision for ISO.